psipred/metsite/README.md

 9)
-Take the float returned and use it as part of the input for met_pred runt Met Pred, (i,e: 0.182).
+Take the float returned and use it as part of the input for met_pred run Met Pred, (i,e: 0.182).
 Lower case metals this time!
 And provide a path for the data files

 `> ./bin/MetPred 1IAR.pdb.DATA cu 0.182 1IAR_MetPred.pdb A ./data/`